 - Eat tastier meals.
 In Nutrition Action, you’ll discover the tastiest, healthiest recipes.
 Our recipes are created for you exclusively by our Healthy Cook, Chef Kate Sherwood.
-Her recipes meet sodium, fat, and other healthy-nutrition guidelines — and they taste great.
+Her recipes meet sodium, saturated fat, and other healthy-nutrition guidelines — and they taste great.
 Dishes like Tilapia with Granny Smith Remoulade, Chicken with Cider Mustard Sauce, and Roasted Butternut Squash & Lentils are quick, easy to prepare, and utterly delicious.

 - Save your valuable time.
 You could spend hours in the supermarket examining labels, struggling to figure out what to buy.
 Nutrition Action will do all that for you.
 We’ll also tell you about things that are not disclosed on food labels … and explain what confusing and conflicting claims really mean.
 You’ll be able to make healthier food choices with Nutrition Action as your guide.